Requirements

 Yearly Committee Meetings

 After students complete course work, lab rotations, and the general exam, a yearly committee meeting is required for reenrollment.
 This meeting is scheduled by the student.
-The committee consists of their advisor and two other faculty members.
+The committee consists of the adviser and two other faculty members.
 The responsibility of the committee is to advise students during their research.

 Final Public Oral Exam